 Oregon’s wine history would be incomplete without the mention of David Lett.
 He is considered to be one of the founders of the Oregon wine industry, and is one of the reasons Oregon wine has the worldwide reputation it enjoys today.

-Entrance into the world of wine
+Entrance into the World of Wine

-David Lett kickstart the wine industry in Oregon
+David Lett Kickstarted the Oregon Wine Industry

 Want to read more about wine?
 Try reading these books!

-September 6, 1940 — Baron Philippe de Rothschild’s French citizenship was revoked for “leaving France, without a valid reason and official permission.”
-This was at the outbreak of the second world war, and his parents (who were Jewish) had fled to Switzerland for safety after the German army occupied France.
-He was arrested and incarcerated by the Vichy government and regained his freedom on April 20, 1941.
+September 6, 1940: Baron Philippe de Rothschild’s French citizenship was revoked for “leaving France, without a valid reason and official permission.”
+This was at the outbreak of the second world war.
+His Jewish parents fled to Switzerland for safety after the German army occupied France.
+The Vichy government arrested and incarcerated him, and he regained his freedom on April 20, 1941.